 Hotels

-Additional hotels are located near the airport, with monorails and shuttle service available.
-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at Haneda Airport.
+Additional hotels are situated near the airport, with monorail and shuttle service available.
+See the hotel section in our Airport Guide for locations, or visit Tripadvisor to find hotel deals at Haneda Airport.

 Lounges